nkarl/wsu-cpts-453-graph-theory/homeworks/Course Paper/Paper.md

 	- $\boldsymbol{g(t-\tau)=g(-\tau)}$ that shifts by the amount $|t|$ along the $\tau$-axis towards $-\infty$

-However, this is a for continous form.
+However, this form is for continous functions.
 We want to [extend this to be applicable on graphs](https://distill.pub/2021/understanding-gnns/#extending), which are discrete structures.

 In the context of graph theory, we know that, much like an image, a graph can be represented in matrix form with degree matrix $D$ and adjacency matrix $A$.
 Thus, we perform a linear combination on the Laplacian matrix of the graph with some vector.
 We produce the following polynomials:
 $$